Michigan Sex Offender Registration Act

 - Enrolls as a student with an institution of higher education, changes campuses, or enrollment is discontinued.

-- Changes his or her name.
+- Changes their name.

-- Purchases or begins to regularly operate any vehicle and when ownership or operation is discontinued.
+- Purchases or begins to operate any vehicle regularly and when ownership or operation is discontinued.

 Employee Definition Includes Volunteers

 MCL 28.722 now defines “employee” as “an individual who is self-employed or works for any other entity as a full-time or part-time employee, contractual provider, or volunteer, regardless of whether he or she is financially compensated.”
 Accordingly, offenders who are unpaid volunteers are considered employees for purposes of the Michigan Sex Offender Registration Act, and they are required to report this employment information to law enforcement, including changes to the place the offender volunteers and if the offender discontinues volunteering for the entity.

 Nonresidents and the Michigan Sex Offender Registration Act